Skip to Content

 How Much Down Payment for a Conventional Loan With Bad Credit?

 The amount of your conventional loan down payment typically won't change based on your credit.
 However, conventional lenders will require a minimum credit score of 620 to qualify.
-Even then, a lower score will translate into far higher conventional rates.
+Even then, a lower credit score means you’ll be charged higher interest rates.

-If you have bad credit, you might consider an FHA loan, which accepts a score as low as 580 with a 3.5% down payment.
+If you have bad credit, consider an FHA loan, which accepts a score as low as 580 with a 3.5% down payment.

 Are Down Payment Requirements Lower for Conventional or FHA Loans?